 Course Description: This course illustrates how the field of data analytics can be applied to optimally manage supply chains.
 Students learn to apply data driven decision making methodology to the field of Supply Chain management.
 Topics will encompass all portions of a supply chain including sourcing, procuring, buying, making, moving and selling.
-Topics will include designing and planning supply chains, demand management, dynamic pricing and revenue management.
+Topics will include designing and planning supply chains, transportation analysis, facility and warehouse location models, demand management, aggregate planning and sales planning.